Sovata: Demographics

-According to the 2011 census, the town had a population of 10,385 of which 87.7% were Hungarians, 8.2% Romanians, and 1.9% Roma.
+According to the 2011 census, the town had a population of 10,385, of which 87.7% were Hungarians, 8.2% Romanians, and 1.9% Roma.
+At the 2021 census, Sovata had a population of 9,703, of which 82.81% were Hungarians, 8.51% Romanians, and 2.12% Roma.

 Demographic movement according to census data:

 Spa

-The geological events in 1875 gave birth to the Bear Lake, which is unique in Europe, its water being helio-thermal and salty, with purported therapeutic effects for chronic gynecological symptoms, severe rheumatic pains, peripheral nervous system, and post-accidental motor diseases.
+The geological events in 1875 gave birth to the Bear Lake, which is unique in Europe, its water being helio-thermal and salty, with purported therapeutic effects for chronic gynaecological symptoms, severe rheumatic pains, peripheral nervous system, and post-accidental motor diseases.

 There are four more salty lakes: Nut Lake, Black Lake, Red Lake, and Green Lake.
 In the interwar period, Sovata became one of the most fashionable spas in the country, visited several times even by the Romanian Royal Family.